kant/android-mvp/README.md

 ### 3. Create your screens
 Extend your Fragment from MVPFragment or your Activity from MVPActivity.
 These are generic classes using 3 generic types.
 The first one is the view interface it's supposed to implement.
-The second one is the presenter that's provided by this screen, the third one is the Class of the DependencyGraph (Component) required.
+The second one is the presenter that's provided by the screen and the third one is the Class of the DependencyGraph (Component) required.
 Here an example for an activity: